r-uu/sandbox-cdi.weld-jpa.hibernate-jpms/README.md

-# sandbox-jpms-cdi.weld
+# sandbox-jpms-cdi.weld-jpa.hibernate-jpms
-environment for problems (and, hopefully, solutions) regarding the use of jmps together with cdi (weld)
+environment for problems (and, hopefully, solutions) regarding the use of jmps together with cdi (weld) and jpa (hibernate)

 the environment consists of a simple maven multi project. it is a _multi_ project to make extension of the environment easy.